square/protob/README.md

-# Protob

-Protocol buffers for Node.js.
+# Protob - protocol buffers for Node.js

-This library borrows code from the [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js) library.
-Thanks!

-Protob is a full featured protocol buffer library for nodejs.
-It supports:
+Protob (pronounced PRO-tob) is a full featured protocol buffer library for Node.js.
+It includes support for:

   * Messages
   * Enums
   * Services
   * Extensions
-  * Name collisions protection for multiple extensions
+  * Name collision protection for multiple extensions
   * Options
   * Full dynamic reflection
-  * Browser supported
+  * Use in the browser
-  * Compiles protos from dependent libraries
+  * Compiling protos from dependent libraries
-  * protoc integration
+  * `protoc` integration

-Protob was originally developed at Square where all these features are routinely used.
+Protob originated at Square, where all of these features are used routinely.

+This library borrows code from the [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js) library.
+Thanks!

-## Protofile
+## Setup

+### Install Protob globally
+    npm install -g protob

+### Install `protoc`

+Protob uses `protoc` to parse `.proto` files, so make sure you have it installed (`brew install protoc` in OS X) before continuing.

-The `protob` command will compile your protocol buffers and output them in a JSON format.
+### Define your protocol buffers

-When compiling proto files, protob will scan any libraries that you have installed and look for dependencies that have proto.json files and add those to the compilation list also.
-This ensures that you can depend on libraries that use protocol buffers in your applications.

-protob comes with a number of command line options, use the --help flag to see them.

-### Usage

-Protob does not try to parse raw proto files.
-This results in poor support for protocol buffer features and is error prone.
-Instead it uses protoc, so you'll need to install that (brew install protoc on osx) before you can get started.

-Define some protocol buffer files (.proto files) either on your local system or on github.

-Note that all proto files must have a package defined.

-Define a protos.json file.
-This tells protob where to fetch your proto files from, and which parts you actually want compiled.
-Targeting only the protos that you need means that you won't have as many to parse when starting up:
+Define your protocol buffers in `.proto` files as usual.
+These files can live in directories in your project or in their own git repo.

+### Create a `proto.json` file in your project's root directory

+The `proto.json` file lists the locations of the `.proto` files that Protob should compile for your project.
+The file format is a JSON array, where each element describes a different local path or remote git repository.
+An example `proto.json` file looks like this:

     [
+      # Local path example
       {
-        "local": "path/to/protos/directory",
-        "paths": {
-          "/" : ["specific/path"] # the key is the relative path form the directory where the proto namespace starts }
+        "local": "path/to/protos/root", # This path is relative to your project's root "paths": { # These paths are relative to value of "local" "/" : [
+            "my/proto/package", # finds all proto files in path/to/protos/root/my/proto/package
+            "my/other/proto/package/foo.proto" # finds only foo.proto
+          ]
+        }
       },

+      # Git repo example
       {
-        "git": "git@git.squareup.com:some/protos_repo.git",
+        "git": "git@github.com:somebodys/repo.git",
-        "paths": {
-          "relative/path/inside/repo": ["specific/path/to.proto", "paths"]
+        "paths": { # These paths are relative to the root directory of the repo "path/to/protos/root": [
+            "somebodys/proto/package",
+            "somebodys/other/proto/package/bar.proto"
+          ]
         }
       }
     ]

-    $> protob --help
-    $> protob

-This will compile your protocol buffer definitions in JSON format to the protos directory.
-It will scan node\_modules for any other protos.json files that dependencies might have and fetch and compile all defined protos and proto paths.

-Setting up a protos.json file makes managing proto dependencies much easier.
+## Compiling protos

+**Note:** Protob includes several command-line options.
+Run `protob --help` to see all of them.

+Run the `protob` command from your project's root directory to compile your project's protocol buffers and output them in JSON format.
+If your project's local dependencies define `proto.json` files, Protob compiles their protos as well.
+This ensures that you can depend on libraries that use protocol buffers in your application.

-You can also use this directly.
+Alternatively, you can also use this `protoc` command directly:

     $> protoc --json_out=./some/path -I some/path some/proto/files --plugin=protoc-gen-json

-## Library usage
+## Using protos in Node.js code

 Now that you have your protos compiled, you can start using them.